wozgonon/tuple/src/tuple/README.md

 The basic grammars provided are variations on S-Expressions and operator precedence grammars.
 A basic lexer is recognises C-Language like tokens

+### Security

+A DSL written in Groovy or Scala typically has access to functionality you don't necessarilly need.
+With 'tuple' you specify exactly what functions are available so there is no risk of any backdoors.

 ## Teaching

 The package might be useful to those interested in understanding or in teaching others how compilers and interpreters work.